 It’s tough at first, but as with everything it gets easier and soon you’ll find yourself stopping to share your life story with every new person you meet and asking them to do the same.

-When you are travelling there are very few cliques and comfort zones.
+When you are traveling there are very few cliques and comfort zones.

 A clique is just a comfort zone.
 Cliques aren’t all bad.
 Sometimes that word is thrown negatively upon a group of people who hang out together because they enjoy each other’s company and get along.